 LEFTY Slating is the process of selecting the LEFTY leadership for the following year.
 All incoming 9th -12th grade students have the opportunity to potentially be a part of next year’s LEFTY Assembly.

 Anyone in the teen community who is interested in a position on Assembly is invited to write a letter of intent to inform the Slating Committee of their interest.
 The Slating Committee is comprised of active seniors, an Adult/Lay Leader, LEFTY Advisor, and the Director of Teen Program, with the support of the clergy.
 Once letters are submitted, the Committee meets over several weeks to slate the new Assembly.
 The process is strictly confidential.

 If you are interested in being a part of the Assembly you must do the following:

-- Speak with Brittany Bladd (LEFTY President), Alicia McGee, or Emily Messinger about your interests and intentions regarding slating BEFORE you write your letter.
+- Speak with the LEFTY President, LEFTY Advisor, or Director of Teen Programs about your interests and intentions regarding slating BEFORE you write your letter.
 This step is extremely important as it is a time to ask questions about specific responsibilities, positions, and time commitments.
 Discussions can take place in person, over the phone or by email.